-The small town of Léconi is the eastern side of the River Léconi.
-It is the location of Andza, Gabon’s only mineral-water company.
-Mostly, though, it is a convenient base from which to visit the Léconi Canyons (eroded sand escarpments) and Léconi Park.
-Léconi is the last place of tourist interest before the border with Congo, and immigration and customs are based here.
+The small town of Léconi (population 7,300) sits just east of its namesake Léconi River (home to a good spot for swimming).
+Though somewhat notable as being home to Andza, Gabon’s only mineral water company, Léconi is above all a convenient base from which to visit the Léconi Canyons (eroded sand escarpments) and Léconi Park.
+It is also the last place of tourist interest before the border with Congo, and immigration and customs are based here.